-The PM{10} SIP does not define a budget beyond the year 2003.
-Therefore, conformity tests are required only for analysis years which are identified in accordance with 40 CFR 93.118.
-All analysis years after 2003 must meet the 2003 budgets for primary particulates and secondary particulates (see the discussion above under Ogden PM{10} Conformity for an explanation of primary and secondary PM{10} emissions).
+particulates (see the discussion above under Ogden PM{10} Conformity for an explanation of primary and secondary PM{10} emissions).
 The State air quality rule R307-310 allows a portion of the surplus primary PM{10} budget to be applied to the secondary PM{10} budget for conformity purposes.
-Table 11 below shows that budget adjustments were unnecessary for analysis years 2015, 2025, and 2030.
+As shown below in Table 11, budget adjustments were unnecessary for analysis years 2015, 2025, and 2030.